HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 Using Python's remote API for CoppeliaSim, we initialized the positions randomly for each scene and ran the consensus algorithm to collect new data.
 Our dataset size is about 700 samples for each robot per scene, and we stop collecting data for d=0.2 ie when they meet.

+### Contact
+If you have any question, or if anything of the above is not working, don't hestitate to contact us!
+We are more than happy to help!
+* Hussein Lezzaik (hussein dot lezzaik at irisa dot fr)
+* Gennaro Notomista (gennaro dot notomista at irisa dot fr)